bigmoby/bigmoby/README.md

 Python library for interacting with **Fujitsu General split AC APIs**, used by several HA integrations.
 Forked and extended with improved session handling and modern Python typing.

 ---

+*Most of my daily work happens in private, enterprise-grade repositories — but my public projects reflect the same level of care and craftsmanship I bring to every product I build.*

+---